 8.0 Introduction

 Imagine this scenario: Your team has built a Python web application that works perfectly on your laptop.
 But when you try to deploy it to the staging server, you get cryptic dependency errors.
 The production server runs a different Python version.
-Your colleague can’t even get it running locally because they’re missing a system library.
+Your colleague can’t even get it running locally because they’re missing a system library or some environments variables that you’ve added in a .env file.
 Sound familiar?

 This is the classic “it works on my machine” problem that has plagued software teams for decades.
 Containers solve this fundamental challenge by packaging your application with everything it needs to run, creating a consistent experience from development to production.